cefn/lauf/docs/discussion/index.md

 }
 ```

 The `promptUser(message)` plan has inherited all the arguments and typings of the PromptUser class.
 It accepts arguments matching with the class's constructor arguments.
-When running, it will yield a single action to Lauf (`new PromptUser(message)`) and wait for the Reaction to come back, which will also be strictly typed.
+When running, it will yield a single action to Lauf (`new PromptUser(message)`) and wait for the Reaction to come back.

 On completion `promptUser` will return the properly typed `string` that Lauf received from the instance's `act()` method.
-We no longer have to cast the **_Reaction_** with `as string` as per the earlier `simplePlan()` and `dialogPlan()` examples.
-This makes our code type-safe.
+We no longer have to cast the **_Reaction_** with `as string` before assigning it to `name` as per the earlier `simplePlan()` and `dialogPlan()` examples.

+Using `planOfAction` instead of inline actions has made our code easier to read and type-safe.

 ## 'Advanced' Lauf Programming : Performers and Testing